 The Shot Heard Around the World

-It was January 29, 1979—almost thirty years to the date—when one of the first school shootings took place in a suburb of San Diego.
+It was January 29, 1979, when one of the first school shootings took place in a suburb of San Diego.
 This event would cost two adults their lives and leave several others—most of them children—injured and scarred for life.

-The assailant was a troubled 16-year-old girl who lived across the street from Cleveland Elementary School.
+The assailant was a troubled 16-year-old girl, Brenda Spencer, who lived across the street from Cleveland Elementary School.

 This is another fact that probably should be spoken about.
 There are many people who enjoy a solitary existence or have limited social networks that do not resort to violence.
 Was the fact that she seems to have been socially isolated by her peers a contributing factor to her behavior?